needle-mirror/com.unity.visualscripting/Documentation~/vs-control.md

 ![](images/vs-control-for-loop-node.png)

-The for loop can also be very useful when combined to the Get List Item and Count Items nodes.
+The For loop can also be very useful when combined with the Get List Item and Count Items nodes.

-For example, the folllowing graph is very similar to the last graph as the output to the console is "I like {animal}s".
+For example, the following graph is very similar to the last graph as the output to the console is "I like {animal}s".

-Instead of using the for each node that outputs each item, the graph outputs each item manually by its index in the list.
-This specifies a different increment (in this case 2) and skips some items.
-This graph  outputs two messages:
+Instead of using the For Each node that outputs each item, the graph outputs each item manually by its index in the list.
+This graph outputs the following messages:

 *   *I like cats*
+*   *I like dogs*
 *   *I like birds*
+*   *I like horses*

 ![](images/vs-control-for-loop-node-get-count-list-items-node.png)